PassFort/integration-docs/source/includes/_demo-checks.html.md

 #### `ERROR_INVALID_PROVIDER_REFERENCE` <span style="float:right">Conditional</span>

-This demo result is required for Document Fetch checks.
-It is not used for Document Verification checks.
+This demo result is required for Document fetch checks.
+It is not used for Document verification checks.

 Your integration must return a result indicating that the document reference passed as part of the check input was invalid.

 #### `ERROR_MISSING_CONTACT_DETAILS` <span style="float:right">Conditional</span>

-This demo result is optional for Document Fetch checks.
-It is not used for Document Verification checks.
+This demo result is optional for Document fetch checks.
+It is not used for Document verification checks.

 Your integration must return an error indicating that the contact details field is missing from the check input.

 ### Demo results for Company Data Checks